What does Mångata mean?

 Do we need to worry about mosquitoes?

 Mosquitoes can be a nuisance!
 The good news?
 They're really only around during the rainy season (June 1st til Nov).
 Since high season is Nov-May, you're likely planning your trip when the mosquitoes are mostly gone.
-We do maintain an effective year round pest control program but bring some bug spray just in case.
+We do maintain an effective year round pest control program but bring some bug spray just in case (Off with Deet works best - unfortunately!)

 Is medical care readily available?